stealth/devpops/README.md

 a possible repo it could use.
-Note that none of these are vulnerabilities or shortcomings, it just happens that (by design), all the DevOps features are aligned so nicely, that it creates a *DevPops* opportunity for us. *DevPops* is sort of a quine, the kind if fascinating programs, that print the source of itself.
+Note that none of these are vulnerabilities or shortcomings, it just happens that (by design), all the DevOps features are aligned so nicely, that it creates a *DevPops* opportunity for us. *DevPops* is sort of a quine, the kind of fascinating programs, that print the source of itself.
 As such, it can even spread across architectures and platforms.
 I leave the rest of the fun analyzing the details and reading the source to you.

 I have to admit, I was too lazy to make a new paper out of it and I did not even research whether there is